invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/architecture-diagram.md

 - Used by PubSub API to push messages to subscriptions.
 - Used by ImportJob function to push data to CacheImportJob function after splitting data by ClientTrackingId.
-- Used by the dashboard to queue requests for Ignore/Resume/Resubmit which are then picked up by the Flow Handler.
+- Used by the Dashboard to queue requests for Ignore/Resume/Resubmit which are then picked up by the Flow Handler.

 ### Azure Storage